The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

 \subsection{The Weight of the Fundamental}

-As mentioned above, there are other arguments against superdeterminism, such as the objections from implausibility~\cite{Chen2021,Baas2023}, initial conditions~\cite{HossenfelderPalmer2020,Chen2021,Andreoletti2022,Baas2023}, or fine-tuning~\cite{HossenfelderPalmer2020,Chen2021,Ciepielewski2023}.
+As mentioned above, there are other arguments against superdeterminism, such as the objections from implausibility~\citep{Chen2021,Baas2023}, initial conditions~\citep{HossenfelderPalmer2020,Chen2021,Andreoletti2022,Baas2023}, or fine-tuning~\citep{HossenfelderPalmer2020,Chen2021,Ciepielewski2023}.
 However, in all these cases, the same principle applies as in the two previous examples: to defend itself from these objections, \textit{na\"ive superdeterminism} must necessarily present itself as a fundamental theory.
-In this claim to fundamentality, however, NSD takes on the characteristics of a metaphysical theory rather than a scientific one.